dgaydukov/cert-aws/sa/files/sa.md

 ###### EFS
 EFS (Elastic File System) - delivers simple network filesystem for EC2.
 It supports NFSv4/4.1 (Network file system).
 System size is grow as you add more files to file system.
 It allows parallel access from multiple EC2 within the same region.
+If you want cross-region access you have to use vpc peering or vpn if you want to access EFS from on-premise.
 It accessed by EC2 using mount targets which are created by AZ.
 If you need temporary storage EFS not the best option, look at EC2 Local Instance Store.
 Mount helper - `amazon-efs-utils` utility that defines a new network file system type, called efs, which you can use with `mount` command
 There are 2 performance modes - can be chosen during creation, and can't be changed after (plz note that they both equivalent in term of price, so you can choose any, no price effect):